Tauromachian/awesomewm/README.md

 To [ Copycat theme ]( https://github.com/lcpz/awesome-copycats )

-This config's theme is inspired in their Steamburn one.
+This theme is inspired in their Steamburn.

 To [ Chris Titus Tech ](https://github.com/ChrisTitusTech/titus-awesome)